Dennis Wegner

 Publications

 “Gothic Cinema and Sexology in the Weimar Republic: Towards a Queer Gothic Aesthetic on Screen.”
-Queer Gothic.
-An Edinburgh Companion, Edinburgh University Press, 2023 (forthcoming book chapter).
+In Queer Gothic.
+An Edinburgh Companion, edited by Ardel Haefele-Thomas, 78–96.
+Edinburgh: Edinburgh University Press, 2023.

 Top